RichaShama/Sentiment-Analysis/README.md

 # Project Overview
 In this project, I have created a classification system for COVID-19 tweets: positive, negative, neutral.

-I have used Naive Bayes classification and bag-of-words features.
+I have used Naive Bayes and Logistic Regression classifications and bag-of-words features.

 # Code and Resources Used
 **Python Version:** 3.7